Our current plan for Transition this year

-Summer School will run from July 26 to July 30 and is available for all students.
+Summer School will run from 25 July to 29 July and is available for all students.
 Your transition booklet included a letter that needs to be returned to Graham School by June 25 to secure your child’s place and therefore allow our staff to plan an exciting week.

 I would encourage every child to come to Summer School for at least 2 days.
 This will allow them to make new friends, see the school in its entirety, enjoy the learning and activities that will be on offer and grow in confidence, making a September start much smoother.

 Friendships are a priority and your Year 6 teachers have informed us of which students in your primary school should be kept together and likewise who should be given a fresh start from each other in September.
 We base our form groups on this data along with any information that has been provided by parents in the Summer Term.

 You may find the following resources helpful regarding your child’s transition from primary school to Graham School.
 You can choose to download either the Powerpoint or PDF file below (both contain the same information).

-I am Mr Hutchinson and along with a team of Year 7 form tutors and Miss Hatton who is the Behaviour Support Officer, we will do our utmost to ensure your child is happy, settled and confident.
-Our aim is that every child enjoys their first and all future years here at Graham School and will be able to look forward with optimism for the future that awaits them.
+I am Mr Hutchinson and along with a team of Year 7 form tutors and Miss Hatton who is the Behaviour Support Assistant, we will do our utmost to ensure your child is happy, settled and confident.
+Our aim is that every child enjoys their first and all future years here at Graham School and will be able to look forward with optimism for the future that waits them.